patrickash/GettingAndCleaningDataCourseProject/README.md

 “Subject” is added as the column name in `subjectData`.

 The feature column names are modified for improved readability by looping through the column names and:
-1. replacing mean() and std() method names with Mean and StdDev, respectively.
+1. Replacing mean() and std() method names with Mean and StdDev, respectively.
 2. Hungarian notation labels, t and f, are replaced with time and freq, respectively.
 3. Some field names that included duplicate “BodyBody” naming were updated to remove the second “Body” in the name.